-Stream and River Water Quality
+Stream Water Quality

-The MFCRWD has established 9 stream sites in the watershed that are monitored for transparency and chemistry; continuous flow monitoring is conducted at 4 of these sites for modeling purposes.
-Whenever data results are being reviewed, it is important to emphasize that the six years of data in this report can only give a "snapshot" of what is happening in a particular lake or river reach.
+The MFCRWD has established five stream sites in the watershed that are monitored for transparency and chemistry; flow monitoring is conducted at 3 of these sites for modeling purposes.
+Whenever data results are being reviewed, it is important to emphasize that several years of monitoring are required to track significant changes in water quality.
 However, this "snapshot" can indicate seasonal trends along a watercourse or areas of concern.
 Sites are shown upstream to downstream from left to right on the following graphs.